-Aileen has appeared in a large number of employment cases for News Group Newspapers, successfully defending The Times against a religious discrimination challenge in Heafield v Times Newspapers EqLR 901 and an age discrimination claim in Clark v Times Newspapers (2012), and The Sun against a sex discrimination challenge in Self v News Group Newspapers Ltd (2012).
-Aileen has also appeared for the EHRC in a number of employment cases and acts for both claimants and respondents in a variety of tribunal cases concerned regularly, but not invariably, with discrimination.
+Aileen has a busy employment law practice, both at employment tribunal level and above.
+She has regularly appeared for News Group Newspapers, successfully defending The Times against a religious discrimination challenge in Heafield v Times Newspapers EqLR 901 and an age discrimination claim in Clark v Times Newspapers (2012), and The Sun against a sex discrimination challenge in Self v News Group Newspapers Ltd (2012).
+Aileen has also appeared for the EHRC in a number of employment cases and has been and is currently involved in a number of high value discrimination claims for both claimants and respondents.

 Aileen’s appellate employment cases include Jivraj v Hashwani ICR 1004 (Supreme Court), which concerned the application of equality law to the appointment of arbitrators and Ladele v London Borough of Islington IRLR 154 (EAT), IRLR 211 (CA), on the scope of the prohibition on religious discrimination.
 The decisions of the domestic courts in Ladele and in MacFarlane v Relate (in which Aileen also intervened, with Karon Monaghan QC, for Liberty) were recently upheld by the ECtHR.
 Aileen intervened for the EHRC in the Redfearn v United Kingdom case, which concerned the protection provided by the Convention to a BNP councillor sacked from his job because of his political activities.
-Other appellate cases include Brain v Remploy Ltd (2011) All ER (D) 143 (Mar) on time limits, Miller v Bellway Homes All ER (D) 245 (Nov) on perversity and R (Purja) v MOD (2004) 1 WLR 289 (challenge to the differential treatment of serving Gurkhas and other British Army personnel).
+Other appellate cases include Creditsights Ltd v Dhunna IRLR 953 (extraterritoriality); Hyde & Anor v Planned Maintenance Engineering Ltd t/a Carillion Planned Maintenance & Anor All ER (D) 29 (Oct), a TUPE case on service provision change; Brain v Remploy Ltd (2011) All ER (D) 143 (Mar) on time limits; Miller v Bellway Homes All ER (D) 245 (Nov) on perversity and R (Purja) v MOD (2004) 1 WLR 289 (challenge to the differential treatment of serving Gurkhas and other British Army personnel).